grocerygoose/.github/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: feature
 about:  Use this template for tracking new features.
 title: "[SOLUTION]"
 labels: feat
 assignees: gtshepard
 ---

-# 🚨 Problem
+# 🚨Problem

 # 💡Solution